OpenKaito/openkaito/README.md

 A Knowledge Graph in the context of search engines is a structured representation of real-world entities and their interrelations.
 It serves as a foundation for enhancing search queries and document understanding by understanding the context and the relationships between different pieces of information.
 In web3, contexts like the relationship between projects, influencers, etc. are critical to effective search & analytics, and its evolving nature makes it a great fit to be solved with collective intelligence.

-## Towards a Decentralized Web3 Search
+## Towards a Decentralized Search Engine

 Instead of building a decentralized version of every component of a search engine, we focus on posing search relevance as a validation-miner problem to encourage miners to come up with innovative solutions to data acquisition, indexing, ranking, and knowledge graph.
 To goal is that based on a fair and effective criterion, miners are incentivized to optimize components with the highest ROI, similar to how a search engineering team runs on A/B testing and failure analysis.